h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Lambda Search
 '''''''''''''

-If the ``lambda_search`` option is set, GLM will compute models for full regularization path similar to glmnet (see glmnet paper).
+If the ``lambda_search`` option is set, GLM will compute models for full regularization path similar to glmnet.
+(See the `glmnet paper <https://core.ac.uk/download/pdf/6287975.pdf>`__.)
 Regularization path starts at lambda max (highest lambda values which makes sense - i.e. lowest value driving all coefficients to zero) and goes down to lambda min on log scale, decreasing regularization strength at each step.
 The returned model will have coefficients corresponding to the “optimal” lambda value as decided during training.

 When looking for a sparse solution (``alpha`` > 0), lambda search can also be used to efficiently handle very wide datasets because it can filter out inactive predictors (noise) and only build models for a small subset of predictors.
-A common use of lambda search is to run it on a dataset with many predictors but limit the number of active predictors to a relatively small value.
+A possible use case for lambda search is to run it on a dataset with many predictors but limit the number of active predictors to a relatively small value.

 Lambda search can be configured along with the following arguments: